nextcloud/documentation/developer_manual/app/publishing.rst

 * major releases optionally featured on nextcloud.com
 * new versions/updates approved by at least one other person

-note:
-Official apps include those that are part of the release tarball.
+.. note:: Official apps include those that are part of the release tarball.
 We'd like to keep the tarball minimal so most official apps are not part of the standard installation.

 Approved
 ^^^^^^^^